-Given the diversity of starting points and key differences between Ministries, and differences in national adaptation and mitigation priorities, pathways for reform are ultimately country-specific.
-There is no one-size-fits-all solution.
-However, a core set of considerations can help Ministries of Finance to set priorities for strengthening their functions and enhancing their capabilities to respond to climate change.
+Although there is no one-size-fits-all solution, a core set of considerations can help Ministries of Finance to set priorities for strengthening their functions and enhancing their capabilities to respond to climate change.

 They can take a step-wise approach towards full mainstreaming, as outlined in Figure C1.